LynnHaDo/Health-Expense-Prediction/README.md

 ### Comparison between models

-In terms of BIC and adjusted R squared, the 3 models perform relatively well.
+We compare the 3 models performance with and without the outliers, using BIC as the metric:

 ### Significant parameters in the final model